IntelliJ IDEA 2024.3 Help

 Sometimes you need to switch between different tasks with things left unfinished and then return back to them.
-IntelliJ IDEA provides you with a few ways to conveniently work on several different features without losing your work:
+To work on several different features without losing your work, you can shelve or stash your pending changes.

 Shelving is temporarily storing pending changes you have not committed yet.
 This is useful, for example, if you need to switch to another task, and you want to set your changes aside to work on them later.